TshwetsoMo/TshwetsoMo/README.md

 ---

-### 🧠 Professional Summary
-I’m a passionate developer dedicated to crafting efficient, scalable, and visually striking web experiences.
-My goal is to bridge the gap between **design thinking and technical execution**, creating tools that improve real-world interaction, accessibility, and creativity.
-I believe in technology that **empowers communities**, not just users.

----

 ### 🚀 Current Focus
 - 🔭 **Working On:** A robust MERN stack web app deployed on Azure for seamless user experience and scalability.
 - 🌱 **Learning:** Advanced cloud architecture & optimization across **Azure, AWS, and GCP**.